 Sponsor.
 Representative for Indiana's 6th congressional district.
 Republican.

 Length: 2 pages

-This resolution was introduced on June 3, 2015, in a previous session of Congress, but was not enacted.
+This resolution was introduced on June 3, 2015, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying